mrzacarias/slate/source/includes/ApiV1CustomerResults.md

 }
 ````

 These are the **Customer Results** after his assigned OD had a decision based on the customer's test results.
-It's used to build the customer results page, where the customer can print his prescription and use it to order new glasses.
+It's used to build the customer results page, on the Insight Portal, where the customer can print his prescription
+and use it to order new glasses.

 <aside class="warn">
-All requests require <a href="#basic-authentication">authentication</a>.
+All requests require <a href="#customer-authentication">customer authentication</a>.
 </aside>

 ## Show